icaromedeiros/icaromedeiros.github.io-source/content/pages/about.rst

     <script src="http://platform.linkedin.com/in.js" type="text/javascript" />
     <script type="IN/MemberProfile" data-id="http://www.linkedin.com/in/icaromedeiros" data-format="inline" data-related="false"/>

+.. itemscope:: Person
+    :tag: p

-Currently I work as a software developer focused in Semantic applications at Globo.com.
-I am also a PhD candidate at Pontifical Catholic University of Rio de Janeiro (PUC-RIO).
+    My name is :itemprop:`Ícaro Medeiros <name>` and currently I work as a :itemprop:`Software Engineer <title>` focused in Semantic applications at Globo.com.
+    I am also a PhD candidate at :itemprop:`Pontifical Catholic University of Rio de Janeiro (PUC-RIO) <affiliation>`.

 My academic formation includes a Master's degree in Computer Science at Federal University of Pernambuco (UFPE, 2010) and a Bachelor's degree in Computer Science at Federal University of Alagoas (UFAL, 2007).
 In 2009 I worked as a researcher at INESC-ID Lisbon for 10 months.